MTGermany/VasaloppetMac/README.md

 ## Compiling

-Assume that you are on a linux system and gnu g++ is implemented, go to ```trunk/src/``` and just enter
+Assume that you are on a linux system and gnu g++ is implemented, just enter

 ```
-make -f makefile_withLibs mic
+make -f makefileLocal vasaMac
 ```
-When using another compiler, change the makefile accordingly.
+When using another compiler, change the makefile `makefileLocal` accordingly.

 ## Running the Simulation